The Multi50 Arkema 4 trimaran

 A new philosophy in boat design

-Designed by marine architect Romaric Neyhousser, Arkema 4 is the result of a new rationale, which will transpire in the boat’s design.
+Designed by marine architect Romaric Neyhousser, Arkema 4 is the result of a new rationale, shared with Lalou and Quentin, which will transpire in the boat’s design.

 Versatility, the watchword for Arkema 4